aleksati/hardanger-fiddle-performance-analysis/README.md

 <small>*The note ratios are calculated with respects to their associated beat duration.
 The beat ratios are calculated with respect to their associated bar duration.</small> <br>

-# Tool nr.3
+# Tool nr.2
 ## 3. Musical properties of recurring timing patterns.
 <p align="left">
  <img src="presentation/img/3.2.jpg" width=auto>
 </p>
 <p align="center">In this tool I define <b>timing patterns</b> as <b>note duration ratios</b>. (see <b>Further work suggestions</b> below for comments on this..)</p>

-* In this tool, we import the dictionary we created (and exported) in "tool nr.1 and 2".
+* In the second tool, we import the dictionary we created (and exported) in "tool nr.1".
 The dictionary creates the score and every feature that is available in the first tool.

 * If we manually select a region in the score, for instance 3 successive notes with our mouse, the program will collect the timing pattern of the selected region and find other regions in the performance where the same timing pattern occurs.
 Then it colors the found regions and plots them for visual inspection.
 	* Since the ratios in question are very specific (percentages with 2 or more decimal points), it's unlikely we find any 100% pattern matches of a manually selected region.
 Therefore, the tool features a "scale" slider.
 This slider lets you round all ratios to nearest N, making pattern finding much easier.
 So the higher the "scale" number is, the more patterns you will find.